Jad31/part-time-internship-2022/slides/mission/achievements/tls.md

 Why do we want https ?

-Encrypte request between server and client to prevent Man In The Middle attack And since we wanted to use local domain name some navigator enforce https for specifique domain
+Encrypte request between server and client to prevent Man In The Middle attack.
+And since we wanted to use local domain name some navigator enforce https for specifique domain

 Automate certificate issuing: